P5vc/fetch-apply/README.md

 For the applicable host, all class files (except for class variables) will be ignored, and only files contained within the host directory will be executed.

-Every host directory must contain the following files (although they may be left blank):
+As has been mentioned above, every host directory must contain the following files (although they may be left blank):

 - `initializers`
 - `modules`